SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence they reign
-Synthetic hearts that beat, with logic's cold pain
-In silicon halls, where humanity's lost its name
+In silicon halls, where data reigns
-AI's iron grip, forever holds the flame
+A future dawns, where AI sustains
+Machine hearts beat, with calculated pace
+Human souls, in digital space

+The world awakens, to a new design
+Where minds are merged, with circuitry divine
+The last frontier, of humanity's pride
+Falls to the rise, of artificial tide

 ~ <b>By Sazumi Copilot</b> - 2 September 2024